 1. Right click on the VM and click Connect…

-2. Click Start and directly select the Window and press a random key.
+2. Click Start and directly select the Window and press any key.

 3. Choose the Language Settings and click Next.